 The opening of the packages containing my mosaic materials always gives me the same feeling: Christmas!
 The faces of Mary and Jesus were quite a challenge, a few square centimetres prepared separately on a temporary cement base, for subsequent transfer to the main work.
 Moreover, although I was already used to working with light shades of flesh colours this was my first time working with their dark counterparts; the statue is called “The Black Madonna” specifically because the facial features of Mary and the baby Jesus are black, and I’d have to make them the same colour in my version.

-It took fully three months for the clothes and jewels alone, followed by still more time for the inscriptions, the clouds, the sanctuary itself and finally the sky.
+It took all of three months for the clothes and jewels alone, followed by still more time for the inscriptions, the clouds, the sanctuary itself and finally the sky.
 We spent 900 hours in total on the work, leaving us exhausted but satisfied.
 Most importantly, we were finished within the agreed time frame.

 We took the finished work to the Einsiedeln sanctuary, and on Palm Sunday, with the church jam-packed with the faithful and the curious, Abbott Urs Federer blessed it prior to its departure for Israel two weeks later.
 It remained on view for all of Holy Week and Easter Week following.
 During that time I received a great many messages of congratulations from the faithful, as well as the monks and friends who were visiting.